TNO-Quantum/problems.portfolio_optimization/root_doc.rst

 -------------------------------

 By default, the portfolio optimization QUBO is solved using simulated annealing.
-Any D-Wave ``Sampler`` is however supported and can be provided to the :py:meth:`~portfolio_optimization.PortfolioOptimizer.run` method.
+Any TNO QUBO ``Solver`` is however supported and can be provided to the :py:meth:`~portfolio_optimization.PortfolioOptimizer.run` method.